nwokporochukwuebuka/alx-zero_day/cli1eds2n000p09jihu8c8hiz.md

 * **Simplicity and Ease of Use:** Query parameters are typically easier to use and understand compared to route parameters.
 They can be appended to the URL in a key-value format, making it straightforward for clients to construct and modify requests without needing to modify the URL structure.

 Wow!
 We have covered a lot of ground and still have more because I don't like to make my articles lengthy, except for the second part where we dive more into the Anatomy of an API.
-To receive an update when the article drops, do well to my newsletter or follow me on any of the social media platforms
+To receive an update when the article drops, do well to subscribe to my newsletter or follow me on any of the social media platforms.

 Twitter 🐦: @[@nwokporo_ebuka](@nwokporo_ebuka)